Cancer is a complex metabolic disease.

 As simple as this statement is to write, it does nothing to reveal the complexity that actually is cancer metabolism.
 Numerous research and medical journal publications have been published on this very topic of cancer as a metabolic disease.

 This is the fifth article of a seven-part series by Nathan Goodyear, MD at An Oasis of Healing showing the evidence and scientific research with IV Vitamin C and its effects on cancer.
-If you missed the last article, you can visit here for that article or go here to our blog page and read all the articles in this series.

 Even the top researcher on the topic, Dr. Thomas Seyfried entitled his 2010 paper and his 2012 book Cancer as a Metabolic Disease.
 As prominent as these recent publications are, it all began with Dr. Otto Warburg and his description of the aerobic glycolysis metabolism of cancer in the article On the Origins of Cancer back in 1956—justly named “the Warburg effect”.